 The POWs remained on the tennis court for six days.
 During their time on the court, American planes attacked the area around them.
 The men watched as the fighter bombers came in vertically releasing bombs as they pulled out of their dives.
 On several occasions, the planes dove right at the POWs dropped their bombs, and pulled out.
 The bombs drifted over the POWs and landed away from them exploding on contact.
 Since the POWs had no place to hide, they watched and enjoyed the show.
 They believed that the pilots knew they were Americans but had no way of knowing if this was true.
 But what is known is that not one bomb was dropped on them even though they could be seen from the planes.

-The first 500 POWs left Olongapo on December 21, and arrived at San Fernando Pampanga, at 3:00 p.m. and were put in prison.
-At about 8:00 a.m. on the morning of December 22nd, 22 trucks arrived at the tennis court.
-Rumors flew on where they were going to be taken.
+The first 500 POWs left Olongapo on December 21st, and arrived at San Fernando Pampanga, at 3:00 P.M. and were put in the local prison.
+At about 8:00 AM on the morning of December 22nd, 22 trucks arrived at the tennis court.
+Rumors flew about where they were going to be taken.
 A Taiwanese guard told the POWs, in broken English, “No go Cabanatuan.
 Go Manila; maybe Bilibid.”
-The guard knew as little as the POWs.
-The POWs were taken by truck to San Fernando, Pampanga, arriving there at about 6:00 p.m.
+The guard knew as little as the POWs, and the POWs were taken to San Fernando, Pampanga, arriving there at about 6:00 P.M.
 Once there, they were put in a movie theater.
 Since it was dark, the POWs saw it as a dungeon.

 During their time at San Fernando, Pampanga, the POWs lived through several air raids.
 The reason for the air raids was the barrio was the military headquarters for the area.
 Most of the civilians had been moved out of the barrio.
 Many of the Americans began to believe they had been taken there so that they would be killed by their own countrymen.
 December 23rd, at about 10:00 PM, the Japanese interpreter came and spoke to the ranking American officer about moving the POWs.
 The Japanese loaded the seriously ill POWs into a truck.
 Those remaining behind believed they were taken to Bilibid but the fact was they were beheaded and buried at the Campo Santo de San Fernando Cemetery.
 The remaining POWs were moved to a trade school building in the barrio.